Narwal25/AgriHub/README.md

    npm run dev
    ```

-5. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to access the Farma web interface.
+5. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to access the AgriHub web interface.

 ## Project Status

-Farma is currently in its initial stage of development.
+AgriHub is currently in its initial stage of development.
 The focus is on building a robust system for efficiently managing farming activities.

 ## How to Contribute

-We welcome contributions to enhance Farma.
+We welcome contributions to enhance AgriHub.
 If you are interested in contributing, please reach out to the project contributors for more details and guidance.

 ## Deployment

-The latest deployment of Farma is available at [Farma Vercel Deployment](https://farma-virid.vercel.app/).
+The latest deployment of AgriHub is available at [AgriHub Vercel Deployment](https://agrihub-virid.vercel.app/).

 ## License